cesar-rgon/desktop-app-installer/README.md

   #!/bin/bash
   scriptRootFolder=`pwd`/..
   . $scriptRootFolder/common/commonFunctions.sh
   appName=""  # Here goes application name.
-It must be identically (case-sensitive) to the application name defined in ../etc/applicationList.ubuntu or ../etc/applicationList.debian file. logFile=""  # Here goes log file name that will be created in ~/logs/logFile
+It must be identically (case-sensitive) to the application name defined in ../etc/applicationList.<distro> file. logFile=""  # Here goes log file name that will be created in ~/logs/logFile

   prepareScript "$scriptRootFolder" "$logFile"